Han Ryner

 Jacques Élie Henri Ambroise Ner (7 December 1861 – 6 February 1938), also known by the pseudonym Han Ryner, was a French individualist anarchist philosopher and activist and a novelist.
 He wrote for publications such as L'Art social, L'Humanité nouvelle, L'Ennemi du Peuple, L'Idée Libre de Lorulot; and L'En dehors and L'Unique of fellow anarchist individualist Émile Armand.
-His thought is mainly influenced by stoicism and epicureanism.
+His thought is mainly influenced by Stoicism and Epicureanism.

 Life

 He was born in Nemours (now Ghazaouet, Tlemcen Province), Department of Orán, French Algeria in a modest religious family.
 After the death of his mother, he abandoned Catholicism, associated himself with Freemasons and started having an interest in social ideas.

 He published 2 novels in 1894–1895 and later started working as a journalist.
 After that he took a teaching position but struggled at having to fit into such a disciplined environment.
 He becomes a prolific literary writer.

-In 1896, he adopted the pseudonym "Han Ryner" and started writing for such magazines as L'Art social, L'Humanité nouvelle of Augustin Hamon, L'Ennemi du Peuple of Emile Janvion and L'Idée Libre.
-From here he started collaborating in the important individualist anarchist magazine L'EnDehors and L'Unique of Émile Armand.
+In 1896, he adopted the pseudonym "Han Ryner" and started writing for such magazines as L'Art social, L'Humanité nouvelle of Augustin Hamon, L'Ennemi du Peuple of Émile Janvion and L'Idée Libre.
+From here he started collaborating in the important individualist anarchist magazine L'En-Dehors and L'Unique of Émile Armand.

-In 1900 he wrote the essay Le crime d'obéir (the crime of obeying) and in 1903 he wrote the essay Petit manuel individualiste, in which he presented his anarchist individualist doctrine influenced by classic Greek stoicism in the works of Epictetus.
+In 1900 he wrote the essay Le crime d'obéir (the crime of obeying) and in 1903 he wrote the essay Petit manuel individualiste, in which he presented his anarchist individualist doctrine influenced by classic Greek Stoicism in the works of Epictetus.
 By the 1920s his thought starts having an important influence in Spain within individualist anarchist circles especially through the translations of his work by Juan Elizalde.
 Han Ryner started writing in Spanish individualist journals such as Ética, which already had an important influence of the thought of Ryner.
 The Brazilian individualist anarchist Maria Lacerda de Moura took the task of making his philosophy and writing become known in the Portuguese-speaking world.

-With the First World War approaching.
-Han Ryner embraced pacifist and anti-war positions and promotes conscience objection.
-In his anti-war activism he collaborates with Émile Armand.
+With the First World War approaching, Han Ryner embraced pacifist and anti-war positions and promoted conscientious objection.
+In his anti-war activism he collaborated with Émile Armand.

-He campaigned for the liberation of Eugène Dieudonné in 1913; for that of Émile Armand during the war; for the mutiny in the Black Sea, and for the Italian-American anarchists Nicola Sacco and Bartolomeo Vanzetti and for the Ukrainian anarchist Nestor Makhno.
+He campaigned for the liberation of Eugène Dieudonné in 1913; for that of Émile Armand during the war; for the mutiny in the Black Sea; and for the Italian-American anarchists Nicola Sacco and Bartolomeo Vanzetti and for the Ukrainian anarchist Nestor Makhno.

 In May 1922 he attended the International Congress of Progressive Artists and signed the "Founding Proclamation of the Union of Progressive International Artists".

 A radical anticlerical, he adhered to the World Committee against War and Fascism.
-He also opposed World War I on pacifist anti militaristic grounds.
+He also opposed World War I on pacifist anti-militaristic grounds.
 He was a rare case of an anarchist participating in the Félibrige.

 He died in Paris on 6 February 1938.